Texas gunman posted on Facebook that he was ‘going to shoot an elementary school’

-Texas gunman posted on Facebook that he was ‘going to shoot an elementary school’, says governor
+Texas gunman posted on Facebook that he was ‘going to shoot an elementary school’ minutes before attack

+Suspect killed 19 students and two teachers at Robb Elementary School after shooting grandmother

-The Texas gunman who killed 19 students and two teachers posted on Facebook that he was ‘going to shoot an elementary school’ 15 minutes before his deadly attack, said governor Greg Abbott.
+The Texas gunman who killed 19 students and two teachers posted on Facebook that he was “going to shoot an elementary school” 15 minutes before his deadly attack, governor Greg Abbott has revealed.

 Suspect Salvador Ramos, 18, also had no previous criminal record or known mental health history before attacking Robb Elementary School in Uvalde, Texas, on Tuesday, according to officials.